albertovpd/automated_ML_regression/README.md

 This project has room for improvement, quite a lot.
 Myself from the future will work refactoring the code, performing a better feature selection and optimizing everything...
 Or not, in the end this is a leisure project and the goal is learning.
 I know now how to do it an also, how to do it way better.
 Goal accomplished.

-Finally, it delivers coherent results according to the nature of my entry data, I'm happy for that.
+Finally, it delivers coherent results according to the nature of my entry data, I'm happy for that, nevertheless the associated uncertainty of every metric tends to be really big.

+In Physics (long story short), an acceptable error is 3 orders of magnitude lower than the measurement.
+I think I won't be able to reach that level with this project, but anyway,associated uncertainties must be shown, period.

 </details>